Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Simulation Study

 Next, we evaluate model fit using the posterior predictive distributions as described in Section \ref{modelfit}.
 The posterior predictive distributions for one randomly selected simulated epidemic from each data generating scenarios are presented in Figure \ref{fig:sim_postPred}.
 As we would expect given the poor estimation of $\mathcal{R}_0(t)$ for models that do not incorporate behavioral change, we find that these models also fit very poorly.
 Transmission is severely underestimated leading to posterior predictive distributions where on average less than 10 individuals are infected across both the SIHRD and SIR compartmental structures and all three data generating scenarios.
+Models ignoring behavioral change must estimate an average transmission rate across epidemics with a brief increase in cases followed by a longer period of declining cases, and therefore estimate $\mathcal{R}_0$ right around 1 across time (Supplementary Figure 4).
 Also as expected, the posterior predictive distributions for the SIHRD model with the full multivariable alarm are fairly close to the truth across all three data generating scenarios.
 When the alarm is specified based on cases only, the SIHRD model fits well in scenarios of high case importance or equal importance but significantly underestimates the peak and overestimates the tail when deaths are highly important.
 Similar trends are seen for the SIR model with cases only in the alarm function, and this model also seems to overestimate the peak in the high case importance scenario.

 Finally, to evaluate the estimation of the multivariable alarm we focus on estimation of $\alpha$, the relative importance of cases in the alarm function across both the SIHRD and SIR models for all simulations (Figure \ref{fig:sim_alphas}).
 These results illustrate that the SIR model is biased towards cases being more important, whereas the SIHRD model does a much better job of capturing this parameter, particularly in the high deaths importance and equal importance scenarios.
 This is also likely the source of the increase in RMSE of $\mathcal{R}_0$ for the SIR model in the high deaths importance scenario observed in Figure \ref{fig:sim_r0RMSE}.
 We hypothesize that this may be due to the fact that deaths are directly included into the compartmental structure in the SIHRD model.
 The SIHRD model does still show a small amount of bias towards higher case importance as reflected by point estimates being consistently above the true value.
 The estimation of $\alpha$ is worst in the equal importance scenario, but this is not necessarily surprising as we see that epidemics generated under high case importance and equal importance scenarios are more similar than epidemics generated under the high deaths importance scenario (Figure \ref{fig_simcurves}) which may indicate that it is harder to differentiate between moderate and high values of $\alpha$ than between moderate and low values of $\alpha$.